 Tablets and hybrid devices are becoming increasingly powerful, with ever-better screens and capabilities.
 The new iPad Pro even comes preloaded with Adobe Fresco, and has a compatible Photoshop app.

-So while we wouldn’t recommend them as standalone devices for professional photo editors, (at least yet) adding a tablet to your creative arsenal could be a great investment.
+So, while we wouldn’t recommend them as standalone devices for professional photo editors, (at least not yet!) adding a tablet to your creative arsenal could be a great investment.

 - Ground-breaking Apple M1 chip with advanced image signal processor

 - Liquid Retina XDR display with 1,000,000:1 contrast ratio, great for viewing and editing HDR photos

 Choosing the best laptop for your photo editing software

 Finally, don’t forget to make sure the laptops you consider match the system requirements of your favourite photo editing programs.
 Here are a few examples of popular photo editing programs and their minimum and recommended specs:

 |Adobe Photoshop CC 2021||Windows, macOS, iOS (iPad only)||Intel or AMD 64-bit, 2 GHz or faster||8 GB||2 GB|

 |Adobe Photoshop Lightroom Classic||Windows 10 or later, macOS Mojave or later||Intel or AMD 64-bit, 2 GHz or faster||8 GB minimum, 16 GB recommended||2 GB VRAM for standard displays, 4 GB VRAM for 4k or higher|